June 17, 2021

 Experienced commercial handymen tend to offer a vast range of services, and the specific ones offered will depend on the handyman and his experience.
 Expect services in categories like home repair, plumbing, gardening, and general building improvement.

-Just some of the specific services you can expect include:
+Just some of the specific services you can expect from a commercial handyman include:

 - Painting (both interior and exterior)